colmdoyle/colmdoyle.github.io/content/posts/2021-04-03---getting-better-at-devrel.md

 <hr/>

 I’ll be upfront and say that I’m probably not the best at living up to these traits.
 And I’m not sure that anyone is 100% at all of them.
 Ultimately the best we can ever do is strive to improve, and that’s what I’m trying to do.
 I hope you feel like you’re improving too.

-If you have something to add, I’d love to hear it, so let’s continue the conversation over on [Twitter](https://twitter.com/colmisainmdom)!